-Directors and Employees must comply with the following general principles in relation to Trading in Securities:
+Directors and employees must comply with the following general principles in relation to Trading in Securities:

-- (a) Directors and Employees must comply with the insider trading provisions of the Corporations Act at all times and must not Trade in Securities whilst in possession of inside information in respect of those in Securities; and - (b) Directors and Employees must not derive personal advantage from information which is not generally available and which has been obtained by reason of their connection with the Group.
+- (a) Directors and employees must comply with the insider trading provisions of the Corporations Act at all times and must not Trade in Securities whilst in possession of inside information in respect of those in Securities; and - (b) Directors and employees must not derive personal advantage from information which is not generally available and which has been obtained by reason of their connection with the Group.

-3.2 Short term Trading - all Directors and Employees
+3.2 Short term Trading - all Directors and employees

-Directors and Employees must not engage in short term Trading of Company Securities.

-In general, the acquisition of Securities (but not including the exercise of an option, right or other grant under an employee incentive scheme of the Company) with a view to resale within a 12 month period and the sale of Securities with a view to repurchase within a 12 month period would be considered to be transactions of a short term nature.
+- (a) Directors and employees must not engage in short term Trading of Company Securities. - (b) In general, the acquisition of Securities with a view to resale within a 12 month period and the sale of Securities with a view to repurchase within a 12 month period would be considered to be transactions of a short term nature.